$300 for a week in HAVANA

 Before your trip, make sure to check out:

 - You Can Still Travel to Cuba: Update 2017

 I’ve spent months in Havana, which is arguably one of the cheapest places to travel in the country, and I’ve gotten pretty damn good at spending little to no money in Cuba.
 And I’m not eating peanuts for dinner and sleeping in parks – oh no, I sleep in a room with AC and eat all three meals, almost to a point of excess!
 I’ve figured out some tricks to help navigate the city in the least touristy way possible, and that has made all the difference.
 If you make smart decisions about where to stay, what to eat, and how to get around, you can easily spend less than $300 a week in Havana.

 The biggest way to save money in Cuba is on accommodations.
-Hotels and other tourist-level accommodations (like a private Airbnb apartment) are expensive.
-Truthfully, anything that is catered specifically to tourists is going to cost you.
-But if you are interested in having a true Cuban experience, living in a casa particular, or a homestay, you will save tons.
+Hotels and other tourist-level accommodations (like a private Airbnb apartment) are expensive, and under the new regulations Americans can't stay in most hotels anyway.
+But if you are interested in having a true Cuban experience, then staying in a casa particular, or a homestay, will save you tons.

 The going rate for a room in a casa particular in Havana is $25/night/room.
 This is a decent price if you’ve got someone to share that room with, otherwise it starts to add up.
 As a solo traveler a more efficient way to spend your money in Cuba is to check out the island’s handful of hostels.
 Rolando Backpackers offers dorm-style bedding for about $8/night.
 Hostels will often offer breakfast and dinner for a small cost.
 However, I’d recommend getting at least breakfast on the street (you could find a jamón, queso y huevo sandwich on the street for around 50 cents).